Gravitational waves from the early universe: Emission of gravitational waves

-After having solved the equation above, we will discuss gravitational waves in a curved background and derive the energy-momentum tensor for gravitational waves.
-We close this lecture by deriving Einstein's quadrupole formula.\\
+After having solved the equation above, we will discuss GWs in a curved background and derive the energy-momentum tensor for GWs.
+Later, we derive Einstein's quadrupole formula and the power spectrum of tensor perturbations.